 What Is a Solo Ads Directory?
 Should You Trust One?

 Looking to purchase your first solo ad but not sure where to start?
 Read on.

-You might have encountered websites which offer cheap or sometimes free solo ads.
+You might have encountered solo ads directory websites that offer cheap or sometimes free solo ads.
 Does such a concept even exist?

 For the most part, it's no good and is comparable to 20 dollar traffic which guarantees you'll receive a certain number of clicks (often not real human traffic).
 With the blaster, it's mostly bots and you shouldn't be expecting real results (leads/sales).

 If you're looking for high quality traffic and don't know a solo ads agency just yet, your best bet is to start with a solo ads directory.

 What can one do for you?
 If you're on the fences and can't make a decision, one may help in getting you a list of traffic providers who you may want to test out.
 This doesn't necessarily mean they are all legit and the results will be amazing, but the chances of them delivering are high.

 A solo ad directory should have multiple filters using which you can sort the email ads with various metrics like cost per click and average conversions.
 Often the vendors will offer guaranteed clicks and a specific bonus/over delivery for covering any discrepancies between the tracker and your autoresponder.

 Most vendors on these platforms specialize in biz op and multi-level marketing/mlm solo ads.
 You will be placing your order and technically you'll rent a list for advertising purposes.
 The provider will then create an e-mail copy tailored to your product and schedule your ad to go out at a set time.

 A marketplace should be a good starting point also when you can't trust a vendor.
 I'll be doing you a disservice if I don't mention my solo ad agency in here for example.
 I have 150+ testimonials collected since 2016 and it's apparent my traffic converts very well for my customers.